Sorry, you need to enable JavaScript to visit this website.

 Main challenges to social inclusion

-The 2021 Central Statistic Office's Survey on Income and Living Conditions indicated that 13.6% of children were at risk of poverty.
+The 2023 Central Statistic Office's Survey on Income and Living Conditions found that those under 18 years were the age group with the highest at risk of poverty.

 Social Justice Ireland's report Poverty Focus 2023 found that 190,000 children (15.2% of children) in Ireland were living in households that were experiencing poverty in 2022.
 This is a significant increase from the 160,000 children (that were reported in Poverty Focus 2022) living in households experiencing poverty in 2022.